HUART1848/MAC_L3/rapport.md

 GET /cacm_termvector/_termvectors/gNa1ZYAB7VfE5TWZZFs7
 ```

-`gNa1ZYAB7VfE5TWZZFs7` being the ID of a document that has a `summary` field
+`gNa1ZYAB7VfE5TWZZFs7` being the ID of a document that has a `summary` field.

 ## D.4